-Peroneal or fibularis tendons (longus and brevis) run behind the fibula, along the lateral side of the calf to the foot.
+The peroneal or fibularis tendons (longus and brevis) run behind the fibula, along the lateral side of the calf to the foot.
 They are named as they corresponding muscles:

-Peroneus brevis (short) tendon attaches to the 5th metatarsal bone of the foot (little toe)
+The peroneus brevis (short) tendon attaches to the 5th metatarsal bone of the foot (little toe)

-Peroneus longus (long) tendon runs under the foot and inserts to the 1st metatarsal bone of the foot
+The peroneus longus (long) tendon runs under the foot and inserts to the 1st metatarsal bone of the foot

 The extensor longus digitorum and extensor hallucis longus tendons are the continuation of the muscles carrying the same names and extend to the foot and toes.

-extensor digitorum longus arises at the the tibial condyle, runs along the lateral side and inserts at the dorsal foot.
+The extensor digitorum longus arises at the the tibial condyle, runs along the lateral side and inserts at the dorsal foot.
 It divides into four branches, each inserting in the small toes.

-extensor hallucis longus insert on the dorsal side of the big toe and extends it upward.
+The extensor hallucis longus insert on the dorsal side of the big toe and extends it upward.
 It is clearly visible with foot/hallux flexion

 The posterior tibial tendon arises from the calf muscle.
 It runs on the back side of the leg near the Achilles tendon and bends at the ankle and insert to the bones on the inner foot.
 It holds the arch and support the foot when walking.

-Peroneal tertius tendon enters the dorsal surface of the 5th metatarsal bone.
+The peroneal tertius tendon enters the dorsal surface of the 5th metatarsal bone.